gperdrizet/llm_detector/notes/03-cloud_run_deployment.md

 1. Set up artifact registry for container images

-After the consultation call with the Google Cloud Customer Engineer and my Startup Success Manager, it seems that the ea the easiest/fastest way to get Agatha into the cloud and running is a 'lift-and-shift' of our Docker containers to Google Cloud Run.
+After the consultation call with the Google Cloud Customer Engineer and my Startup Success Manager, it seems that the easiest/fastest way to get Agatha into the cloud and running is a 'lift-and-shift' of our Docker containers to Google Cloud Run.
 We will revisit later to decide if we want to switch to GKE for the re-engineer of the classifier.

 So, the containers we need to move are:

 1. The Redis task queue
-2. The telegram bot
+2. The Telegram bot
 3. The text classification API

 Let's dig into the [documentation](https://cloud.google.com/run/docs/overview/what-is-cloud-run) on Google Cloud run and see what we are dealing with.

 ## Cloud run overview

-Can use containers, or have GCR build them for you.
+Can use pre-build Docker containers, or have GCR build them for you.

 Tasks are run as one of two types: